2023 Most Popular Health/Medical Admin Services Bachelor's Degree Schools in the Plains States Region

 Health & Medical Administrative Services majors at Bellevue University take out an average of $32,705 in student loans while working on their Bachelor's Degree.

-Read full report on Health & Medical Administrative Services at Bellevue University
+Full Health & Medical Administrative Services at Bellevue University Report

-With a ranking of #6, Washburn University did quite well on this year’s most popular schools for health and medical administrative services students working on their bachelor’s degree.
-Located in the city of Topeka, Washburn University is a public college with a medium-sized student population.
+Washburn University landed the #6 spot in the 2023 rankings for the most popular bachelor’s degree health and medical administrative services programs.
+Located in the midsize city of Topeka, Washburn University is a public school with a medium-sized student population.

 Women make up 79% of the health and medical administrative services majors at the school.